K-12 Academic Council

 Mark’s path to become an English teacher started in fifth grade with the first page of J.R.R.
 Tolkien's Fellowship of the Rings.
 The book exposed him to the transformative power of literature and propelled him on a literary journey that fuels his passion today.
 Mark joined Convent & Stuart Hall in 2015.

 Head of Stuart Hall for Boys since 2005, Jaime began teaching with Teach for America more than two decades ago.
 Committed to education equity, Jaime has taught at the American School of London, at public schools in Austin, Texas and New York City, and he serves on the board for Teach for America.
-His diverse background in education brings valuable insights and experience to his additional role as Vice President for Academic Alignment.

 Head of Stuart Hall High School